chef/automate/components/docs-chef-io/content/automate/ha_upgrade_introduction.md

         ```

-- If you want to reuse the same custom domain used previously, then make sure to update the DNS entry to the Load-Balancer FQDN of the New cluster.
+- If you want to reuse the same custom domain used previously, update your DNS record to point to the Load-Balancer of the new cluster.

-- Once the restore is successful ,you can destroy the Primary Cluster.
+- Once the restore is successful you can destroy the Primary Cluster.